Loading...

 Efforts of translating and adapting the glossary into other languages started with discussions at the 2006 INAHTA meeting in Adelaide.

 The initial development of the French language version by Comité d’évaluation et de diffusion des innovations technologiques (CEDIT) was continued by Agence d’évaluation des technologies et des modes d’intervention en santé (AETMIS) in collaboration with all francophone INAHTA member agencies and the Translation Bureau of the Canadian Federal Government.
-The Galician Agency for Health Technology Assessment (AVALIA-T) has been coordinating the collaboration on the Spanish version of the glossary.In its current form, the HTA Glossary is available in English, French and Spanish.
+The English version of the glossary is coordinated by Adelaide Health Technology Assessment (AHTA), the Spanish version by the Galician Agency for Health Technology Assessment (AVALIA-T) and the German version of the Glossary by the German Institute of Medical Documentation and Information (DIMDI).
+In its current form, the HTA Glossary is available in English, French, Spanish and German.

 The HTA Glossary website is hosted by Institut national d’excellence en santé et en services sociaux (INESSS) as a contribution to this international collaboration.